-This website is offered as a resource for congregations and individuals who want a Christian understanding of gay and lesbian people and their involvement with the church.
-Many, many denominations have studied the scripture and come up with an interpretation that keeps all of their theology intact, but which accepts and affirms gay and lesbian people as full members of the church.
+This website is offered as a resource for congregations and individuals who want a Christian understanding of LGBTQ folks and their involvement with the church.
+Many, many denominations have studied the scripture and come up with an interpretation that keeps all of their theology intact, but which accepts and affirms LGBTQ people as full members of the church.
 I offer you a place to look up those sources.
 Many other websites do this and do it better.
 So I link to those.
 I’m just acting as a doorway to get from where you are, to where you want to be.
 We are all asked by God to be responsible for the knowledge that we have, for the Bible that we read, and for the message we pass on to others in God’s name.
-Many people have been convicted that the message we send gay and lesbian people–that they are involved in sinful lifestyles– is in error.
-These people, both scholars and lay people, have searched the scriptures, prayed for God’s guidance and written their results in books, websites, letters, and made DVDs and other resources.
+Many people have been convicted that the message we send members of the queer community–that they are involved in “sinful lifestyles”– is just wrong, and harmful.
+The people linked to this site, both scholars and lay people, have searched the scriptures, prayed for God’s guidance and written their results in books, websites, letters, and made DVDs and other resources.

 We can build on each others’ knowledge by sharing it, and by testing it–as we’re asked to do in scripture–and then if it is right, by bringing it to our church for consideration by other members.
 I hope you find this information helpful.